Constraints in MySQL

 2. Dropping Constraints

-Constraints can be removed using the ALTER TABLE
+Constraints can be removed using the ALTER TABLE statement.

 Example: